-The JLab JBuds Air is well-known.
-The JBudsAir Icon features a longer battery life and a smaller housing design if you are happy with what you have read.
-It’s possible to upgrade the touch-capacitive controls depending on your preference.
+The JLab JBuds Air wireless earbuds are well-known.
+If you are happy with the information you have read, the JBudsAir Icon has a longer battery life and a smaller housing design.
+The upgrade to touch-capacitive controls is up or down, depending on your preference.

 I believe the JLab JBuds Air Icon is worth the $15 extra.
 The upgrade is more difficult if you already have the JLab JBuds Air.

 How Does The JLab JBudsAir Compare To Other Wireless Earbuds That Are True Wireless?